The average starting salary for a graduate of the United States Merchant Marine Academy is $142K.

-United States Merchant Marine Academy grads who hold a Bachelor of Science in Bachelor of Science (BS / BSc) can expect to fare better than most fellow alumni, earning an average $131K per year.
-On the other end of the spectrum, those with a Bachelor of Science in Nautical Science tend to do the worst in terms of salary, making an average $84K per year.
+United States Merchant Marine Academy grads who hold a Bachelor of Science in Bachelor of Science (BS / BSc) can expect to fare better than most fellow alumni, earning an average $144K per year.
+Those holding a Bachelor's Degree are less fortunate in terms of earnings, bringing in $129K on average per year.

 Project Management is a popular skill among United States Merchant Marine Academy alumni, with the larger part of workers reporting using it on the job.
 United States Merchant Marine Academy grads with Project Management abilities can expect to make 9 percent more than their former classmates (about $129K).

 When it comes to benefits, there is room for improvement — only two-fifths of alumni are paid for vacation and just two-fifths of alumni for sick time.
 A strong majority of grads receive health insurance, and nearly all graduates get dental coverage.
 A fair number of survey participants save up for retirement through a 401(k) plan.
 Other benefits awarded to United States Merchant Marine Academy alumni include tuition reimbursement and a casual working environment.